 #2: Dynamic Forms and Dynamic Actions

 These are two great new features previewed at Dreamforce.
-In Summer ‘20 these features are still in preview mode and are limited to custom objects only.
-For more information and to get early access in a pre-release org, take a look at this Salesforce blog.
+In Summer ’20, these features are still in preview mode and are limited to custom objects only.
+For more information and early access to a pre-release org, look at this Salesforce blog.

 Dynamic Forms are a big step forward for Lightning record pages, allowing admins to configure multiple record detail fields and sections inside the Lightning App Builder.
-This is (unusually) a non-GA preview feature and initially only available on custom objects, but it’s great news for those looking to avoid the development of unnecessary custom components.
-One of the most exciting features of this is the new ability to dynamically display fields, e.g. if picklist value A is selected, display fields 1, 2 and 3.
+This is (unusually) a non-GA preview feature and initially only available on custom objects, but it’s excellent news for those looking to avoid the development of unnecessary custom components.
+One of the most exciting features is the new ability to dynamically display fields, e.g., if picklist value A is selected, display fields 1, 2, and 3.

-Dynamic Actions are a similarly exciting feature as admins can now customize the action buttons that appear based on specified factors such as record field values or the user’s device type.
-At long last users should not be faced with a tempting “Request Approval” button if there is no process to execute the approval!
+Dynamic Actions are a similarly exciting feature, as admins can customize the action buttons based on specified factors such as record field values or the user’s device type.
+At long last, users should not be faced with a tempting “Request Approval” button if there is no process to execute the approval!

 What’s the impact?

-Both of these new features represent a small paradigm shift in how Lightning record pages should be approached and/or tested.
+These new features represent a slight paradigm shift in how Lightning record pages should be approached and/or tested.
 Dynamic Actions mean new rules for field visibility outside of field permissions or page layouts.

-For Provar customers, you’ll need to review your existing tests when this feature becomes GA and your Salesforce team begins to adopt it.
-We’re working on a new solution to help you test both Permission Sets/Groups, Dynamic Forms and Layouts so you can validate your org deployments.
+For Provar customers, you’ll need to review your existing tests when this feature becomes GA and your Salesforce team adopts it.
+We’re working on a new solution to help you test both Permission Sets/Groups, Dynamic Forms, and Layouts so you can validate your org deployments.
 This will eventually supersede the Extract & Compare Layout options.

-This change to the working of formula field hyperlinks means that if you have formula fields that use the HYPERLINK function, the target value for that hyperlink will now be honored in Lightning, whether it’s explicitly configured in the formula or set by default.
-Previously, Lightning Experience has ignored the target value when attempting to open the link.
+This change to the working of formula field hyperlinks means that if formula fields use the HYPERLINK function, the target value for that hyperlink will now be honored in Lightning, whether explicitly configured in the formula or set by default.
+Previously, Lightning Experience ignored the target value when opening the link.

 What’s the impact?

-This may seem like a small change but it will become the default behavior in Summer ‘20 so you should test any affected fields as soon as you can.
+This may seem like a small change, but it will become the default behavior in Summer ’20, so you should test any affected fields as soon as possible.
 Hyperlinks created with a target location populated may no longer work as expected.
 If you have Provar tests that interact with hyperlink formula fields, you might need to amend these to select the correct parent window depending on the target value.

 #4: MyDomain URL changes

-Another change in Summer ‘20 affects your Salesforce URLs.
-Summer ‘20 is enforcing two critical updates that were made available in earlier releases.
-These updates affect orgs that have a deployed My Domain.
+Another change in Salesforce Summer ’20 release notes is that it affects your Salesforce URLs.
+Summer ’20 is enforcing two critical updates made available in earlier releases.
+These updates affect orgs that have deployed My Domain.

 Firstly, Salesforce is removing instance names from MyDomain URLs for sandboxes.
 For example, MyDomain–SandboxName.cs5.my.salesforce.com will become MyDomain–SandboxName.my.salesforce.com.
 This update was first made available in Summer ’18 and is enforced in Summer ’20.